Duel Masters: Anime

 The first television series originally premiered in Japan on October 21, 2002, and ran until December 22, 2003.
 There are a total of six seasons with Shobu Kirifuda as the protagonist.
 Duel Masters was followed by Duel Masters Charge, which is mostly based on the manga; Zero Duel Masters and its sequel Duel Masters Zero, which are an alternate sequel to the first season and ignores the events of Charge; Duel Masters Cross and Duel Masters Cross Shock.
-From Duel Masters Zero until Duel Masters Victory V, the series was broadcast in a 12-minute format instead of 24-minute format.
+From Duel Masters Zero until Duel Masters Victory V, the series was CGI-animated and broadcast in a 12-minute format instead of 24-minute format.

 A spin-off series, Shinseiki: Duel Masters Flash aired from April 10, 2006, to March 23, 2007.
 The series follows Teru Yumemi, who must protect the ARC pendant from the antagonistic Nest organization.

 Duel Masters Victory premiered on April 2, 2011, and introduced a new protagonist named Katta Kirifuda, the younger brother of Shobu.
-Its storyline follows from the events of the Duel Masters: Star Cross manga series.
-Victory was followed by Duel Masters Victory V, Duel Masters Victory V3, Duel Masters Versus, Duel Masters Versus Revolution, and Duel Masters Versus Revolution Final.
+Victory was followed by Duel Masters Victory V, and Duel Masters Victory V3.
+The later series Duel Masters Versus, Duel Masters Versus Revolution, and Duel Masters Versus Revolution Final returned to 2D animation and featured Katta as a middle schooler.

-The 2017 Duel Masters anime introduced Joe Kirifuda, the son of Katta and focused on his adventures in the Creature World.
+The 2017 Duel Masters anime introduced Joe Kirifuda, the son of Katta, and focused on his adventures in the Creature World.
 It was followed by Duel Masters!, Duel Masters!!, Duel Masters King, Duel Masters King!, and Duel Masters King MAX.
 In April 2020, Duel Masters King was delayed due to the COVID-19 pandemic.
 The anime returned on May 31, 2020.

-A new series titled Duel Masters Win premiered on September 4, 2022 and introduced the protagonist Win Kirifuda.
+A new anime titled Duel Masters Win premiered on September 4, 2022 and introduced the protagonist Win Kirifuda.
 Unlike the previous Kirifuda protagonists who use the 切札 kanji, his name uses the 斬札 kanji, and therefore he isn't related to them.
-The series is followed by Duel Masters Win: Duel Wars, Duel Masters Lost: Crystal of Remembrance and Duel Masters Lost: Reaper of the Moonlight.
+Within Win's world, the events of all previous Duel Masters series are fictional.
+The series is followed by Duel Masters Win: Duel Wars.

+An original net animation titled Duel Masters Lost premiered on YouTube approximately six months after the conclusion of Duel Wars.
+The series, focusing on an amnesiac, high-school-age Win Kirifuda, is split into multiple short seasons subtitled Crystal of Remembrance (Tsuioku no Suishou), Reaper of the Moonlight (Gekka no Shinigami), Sun of Oblivion (Boukyaku no Taiyou), and Boy of Judgment (Danzai no Shounen).

 A spin-off anime animated by Plott titled I don't wanna be a Dragon Girl! (ドラゴン娘になりたくないっ!, Doragon Musume ni Naritakunai) which began streaming on YouTube in October 2023.
 The channel reached over 100,000 subscribers within its first three months.